RealTreasury/business-case-builder/README.md

 By default, the plugin configures `max_output_tokens` to `8000` and `min_output_tokens` to `256` for GPT-5 models.
-You can adjust these values via the plugin settings, by setting environment variables, or by creating a configuration file:
+You can adjust these values via the plugin settings, by setting environment variables, or by creating a configuration file.
+The maximum is always enforced to be at least the minimum so both values remain consistent when sent to OpenAI:

 - **Environment variable**: `RTBCB_MAX_OUTPUT_TOKENS=128000`
 - **Config file**: create `rtbcb-config.json` in the project root with `{ "max_output_tokens": 128000 }`

-Values outside the `256`–`128000` range are ignored.
+Values outside the `1`–`128000` range are ignored.
+If the configured `min_output_tokens` exceeds `max_output_tokens`, the maximum is automatically raised to match the minimum.

 #### Model Temperature Support